lsst/dp2_lsst_io/docs/processing/moving/index.rst

    * - :doc:`numbered_identifications </products/catalogs/numbered_identifications>`
      - An MPC mapping between permanent numbers and primary provisional designations.

-The three MPC tables retain the upstream MPC field semantics rather than being recomputed from DP2 observations.
+The three MPC tables retain the upstream MPC field semantics rather than being recomputed from Rubin DP2 observations.
-The delivered ``mpc_orbits`` reference product is the same 2026 March 13 MPC snapshot that was used as input to association.
+The delivered ``mpc_orbits`` reference product is the same 2026 March 13 MPC orbit snapshot that was used as input to association.

 .. toctree::